PeytonNash/adsp_32014_final/README.md

 - Since user overlap is low (few shared artists among users), the model struggles to generalize user preferences.

-- When the overlap is high, popular artists may dominate recommendations.

 ## Future Work